Odoh/chrono-systemd-time/README.md

 * `"months"`, `"month"`, `"M"` (defined as 30.44 days)
 * `"years"`, `"year"`, `"y"` (defined as 365.25 days)

-All components of a time span are added to together.
+All components of a time span are added together.

 Examples of valid time spans:
 ```rust,ignore